 Some Taals that are performed in Bada Khayal and Chota Khayal, include - Teen Taal (16 beats), Jhumra (14 beats), and Ek Taal (12 beats).

 Taal is the scale and the tempo at which the particular kind of Khayal is being sung.

-The way this style is sung usually has a rise, followed by a steady pace and then the dive into lower tones.
+The way this style is sung usually has a rise, followed by a steady pace, and then a dive into lower tones.

-In Bada Khayal, the emphasis is the most over the Antara and the least over the mukhada - in a slow tempo.
+In Bada Khayal, the emphasis is the most on the Antara and the least on the Mukhada - in a slow tempo.